 Prahalad Kahar (a student of faculty of science, BHU) said,

 The online class is too difficult for teacher and students also .actually in an online class is one side teaching i.e the students are not given the importance of online class and so it is not so effective.
 I think it creating a gap in our knowledge because in online class the student is careless and it is like one-sided speech.

 Utkarsh Upadhyay ( a student of Rajiv Gandhi South Campus, BHU) said,

 Pros were that we were connected with faculty and batch mates and also can discuss doubts in the group.
-Whereas the cons are connectivity issue.
-In my opinion, online classes should no be there as education is something that only can be gained in physical orthodox classes.
+Whereas the cons are connectivity issues.
+In my opinion, online classes should not be there as education is something that only can be gained in physical orthodox classes.
 Were one to one interaction makes holistic growth of students and that is not possible in online classes.
 There are several key parameters where online classes are not suitable, as just completing the syllabus will not make a difference in a students career.
 Other co-curricular activities, group activities are also missing which creates a gap.

 Anjali Singh (a student of faculty of geography, BHU) responded,

 Online classes are not a bad option but yes it’s not a good alternative to offline classes.
 The main issue I have faced was the distractions because of other students and internet connectivity.
 Teachers tried to give her best and learned how to operate things at this age.
 The experience was not soo good but not very bad.

 Now let’s see some statics we got from our survey…

 So after all the personal responses we have received, we came up with the conclusion that the internet issues, distractions, lack of communication made online classes a little bitter experience from a student’s perspective, but at the same time, I think it’s necessary to appreciate the efforts and patience of the teachers.
 From their end, they tried to give their best but because we have very little control over the technical aspects of online classes things became tough at their end too.